oussamadellali/oussamadellali/README.md

 ###

-<p align="left">✨ fixing bugs since 2021<br>📚 I'm currently looking for a   full stack developper position <br>🎯 Goals:my goal is to be succeful in my field and learn new useful trick throught my journey <br>🎲 Fun fact: i'm funny and have a sense of humor </p>
+<p align="left">✨ fixing bugs since 2021<br>📚 I'm currently looking for a   New  position <br>🎯 Goals:my goal is to be succeful in my field and learn new useful trick throught my journey <br>🎲 Fun fact: i'm funny and have a sense of humor </p>

 ###